osama127001/Multinode-Cloudera-Cluster/README.md

 # Post Installations Setups

 ## Setup Datanodes
 Make sure that datanodes are installed on all the nodes of the cluster, it is important.
-Also it is relatedd to the issues of `over-replicated` and `under-replicated` blocks.
+Also it is related to the issues of `over-replicated` and `under-replicated` blocks.

 **`Recommended:`** Install datanodes during the installation of the cluster.

 ## Setup Zookeeper
-Cloudera suggests to install at-least 3 Zookeeper servers in the cluster, so make sure to install `zookeeper server` of 3 different nodes.
+Cloudera suggests to install at-least 3 Zookeeper servers in the cluster, so make sure to install `zookeeper server` on 3 different nodes.

 **`Recommended:`** Install 3 Zookeeper servers during the installation of the cluster.